- Analyze your skill level, hardware, and primary use before choosing a Linux distro.

 How to try Linux distros without touching your disk

-Spending 30-40 minutes testing a distro live before installing it saves you a lot of trouble.You check that the hardware is responding, see if you like the desktop, and confirm that performance isn't lagging on your machine.
+Spending 30-40 minutes testing a live distro before installing it saves you a lot of trouble : you check that the hardware responds, see if you like the desktop environment, and confirm that performance isn't lagging on your machine.

 First steps after installing your new distro

-Learn four key terminal commands for master the terminal: ls to list files, cd to move between folders, pwd to see where you are, man to consult the help of a command and the package manager of your distro (apt, dnf, pacman, zypper…).
-You don't need to memorize them all at once.Just get used to using them on a daily basis instead of avoiding the terminal as if it were radioactive.
+Learn four key terminal commands to master the terminal : `ls` to list files, `cd` to move between folders, `pwd` to see your current location, `man` to access command help, and your distro's package manager (apt, dnf, pacman, zypper, etc.).
+You don't need to memorize them all at once ; just get used to using them daily instead of avoiding the terminal like it's radioactive.